lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 Sanctum key locations:

 ✓ "The first key found here on the furthest rank,"
   - Located in Room 46

 "The second locked tight in the vault of a bank,"

 "The third is high up, among all the clocks,"
+  - Clock Tower, need

 ✓ "And the fourth down below, beneath all the docks."
   - "the pink boxes do not contain any prizes" (blue)